soumyadip1995/BabyGPT/README.md

 ## We support Lit llama for BabyGPT :zap: :zap:

-An implemetation of the [lit-llama](https://github.com/Lightning-AI/lit-llama) model has been added to BabyGPT.
+An implemetation of the [lit-llama](https://github.com/Lightning-AI/lit-llama) model has been added to BabyGPT(based on llama-1).
 It still needs a bit more modification.
 You can find the notebook here -> [llama_implementation](https://github.com/soumyadip1995/BabyGPT/blob/main/Notebook/llama_implementation.ipynb) .
 Run the model
 ```python llama_model.py```.
 Training and generating tokens has been provided below.

 ### LLaMA with Model FLOP Utilization(MFU) :zap: